mef51/scilab-utils/Readme.md

 I'll add any little scripts I write that help with my workflow.

+*Update:*
+[The IPython Notebook](http://ipython.org/notebook.html) is an alternative to using Scilab.
+The workflow is simpler, you learn python while using it, and the community is more alive.
+I still think making plots should be easier than this.

 ## quickPlot.sce
 Takes data in the form of a CSV and plots it.